Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Expanded work mandate for food stamps

-Under a plan released by the House Agriculture Committee on Monday, more food stamp recipients would have to work to qualify for benefits.
+Under a plan approved by the Agriculture Committee, more food stamp recipients would have to work to qualify for benefits.

 Currently, adults ages 18 to 54 without dependent children can only receive food stamps for three months over a 36-month period unless they work 20 hours a week or are eligible for an exemption.